-After inoculation, the tubes are incubated at 37°C in a slanted position, with the screw caps slightly loosened to allow for the evaporation of the inoculum.
-After 24 to 48 hours, screw caps are tightened and the tubes are further incubated.
-This does however depend on the type of screw caps; those that can be closed immediately after inoculation are preferable.
+After inoculation, the tubes are incubated at 36±1°C in a slanted position, with the screw caps slightly loosened to allow for the evaporation of the inoculum.
+This does however depend on the type of screw caps; those that can be closed immediately after inoculation may be preferred.
+After 2 to 4 days, screw caps are tightened, and the tubes are further incubated.